Percivall Pott: Career

 In 1769 Pott published Some Few Remarks upon Fractures and Dislocations.
 The book was translated into French and Italian and had a far-reaching influence in Britain and France.
 His name was written in the annals of medicine, by first describing arthritic tuberculosis of the spine (Pott's disease).
 He gave an excellent clinical description in his Remarks on that Kind of Palsy of the Lower Limbs.
 Among his other writings, the most noteworthy are A Treatise on Ruptures (1756), and Chirurgical Observations.

 In 1765, he was elected Master of the Company of Surgeons, the forerunner of the Royal College of Surgeons of England.

 In 1775, Pott found an association between exposure to soot and a high incidence of scrotal cancer later found to be a type of squamous cell carcinoma in chimney sweeps.
 This disease, later termed chimney sweeps' carcinoma due to Pott's investigation, was the first occupational link to cancer, and Pott became the first person to associate a malignancy with an environmental carcinogen, implicating chimney soot as a direct contact carcinogen to skin.

-A manuscript copy of his 1779 lectures on surgery survives as part of the Manchester Medical Manuscripts Collection held by special collections at the University of Manchester Library with the reference MMM/15/2/6.
+A manuscript of his 1779 lectures on surgery is held in the medical manuscripts collection of the University of Manchester Library.

 In 1786, he was honoured as the first Honorary Fellow of the Royal College of Surgeons of Edinburgh.
 Shortly after, he retired in 1787 and was named a governor of St. Bartholomew's Hospital.